further-reading/Dicecord/README.md

 ![Edit](https://raw.githubusercontent.com/further-reading/Dicecord/master/code/images/edit.ico "Edit")
 Note: When New Character is selected Edit Mode will be automatically activated.

+### Discord Details
+Before rolling you need to add your Discord user and channel details to the character sheet.
+* Webhook URL: A [webhook](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for the channel that will share your rolls.
+* Discord UserID: A numerical ID for your Discord username.
+You can get this by activating developer mode, right clicking on your name and selecting "Copy ID."
+When the correct ID is entered the results will include @mentions for you, which can make it easier to identify your own rolls.

 #### Remove Dots
 To remove all dots from a skill, click the first dot twice.